Juniper/contrail-installer/README.md

     ./stack.sh

 # Verify installation
     1) screen -x contrail and run through various tabs to see various contrail modules are running
     2) Run utilities/contrail-status to see if all services are running

 # Running sanity
-Note that default sample file enables simple gateway.
+Note that default sample localrc enables simple gateway.
 A script is available that will create a virtual network, launch two VMs, ping each VM from host and then SSH into it.
 Follow the steps below:

     cd ~/contrail-installer/utilities
     export CONTRAIL_DIR=~/contrail-installer
     export DEVSTACK_DIR=~/devstack
     ./contrail-sanity

 # Automating contrail.sh and devstack
 contrail-installer/utilities/task.sh attempts to automate steps required by sequential runs